Future Growth

 We have a long-term resource consent to operate at Marsden Point, with deep harbour and jetty access, industrial water, electricity and gas connections, and proximity to the largest population base in New Zealand in a low-seismic risk region.

-We see great opportunity to use our Marsden Point site to support the renewable fuels and energy needs of the future – from biofuels, to solar power, hydrogen, and beyond.
+We remain focused on exciting future growth opportunities at our Marsden Point site and beyond – from biofuels, to solar power, hydrogen, and more.

 Additional fuel storage supporting fuel security